imgix/vue/CONTRIBUTING.md

 ## Publishing

 Semantic-release will auto-publish anything that is merged into the `next` branch to npm under the `next` dist-tag.
-Users can install this version by running `npm install vue-imgix@next`.
+Users can install this version by running `npm install @imgix/vue@next`.
 To facilitate this, every commit must follow the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).

 The current process to publish the main dist-tag from the main branch:

 1. Merge the latest changes from `next`
 1. Run `yarn` to install the latest deps
-1. Bump the package version in package.json and vue-imgix.ts by a patch version.
+1. Bump the package version in package.json and imgix-vue.ts by a patch version.
 This is important because if we release with the same version as what's on the next branch, it won't work.
 1. `npm publish`

 ## Code Conventions